 The school will ensure that low level concerns are dealt with effectively and also protect those working in schools from potential false allegations or misunderstandings.
-We encourage anyone with a concern, no matter how small, to report to the Head of School and all low level concerns will be recorded and dealt with appropriately.
+We encourage anyone with a concern, no matter how small, to report to the Headteacher and all low level concerns will be recorded and dealt with appropriately.